maggick/maggick.github.io/content/pages/books.md

 Title: Books
 Status: hidden

-I read some books and sometime I read IT books
+I read some books and sometime I read IT books.
+Here is a simple list of the IT books I have read with a commentary for each one of them.

 ## Social Engineering: The Art of Human Hacking
 by Christopher Hadnagy